 Use this Time Saving Copy/Paste WordPress Cheat Sheet for a quick, categorized list of WordPress functions.
 These are commonly used when building, updating and maintaining templates.
 This is a quick guide to common WordPress – Template functions.

 What is Formatting Shortcuts?
 Simply put, the less you have to move between keyboard and mouse, the faster you will be at writing.
 With these formatting shortcuts, you can add headings (h1 through h6), create lists and block quotes super easily.

 WordPress Keyboard Shortcuts (Cheat Sheet)

 Have you ever wished You could just do things faster?
 Well, you can!
 It only takes a little practice to become a master of keyboards shortcuts.
-It will save you a lof of time.
-Here is a WordPress Keyboard Shortcuts Cheat Sheet with lifesaving keyboards shortcuts.
+It will save you a lot of time.
+Here is a WordPress Keyboard Shortcuts Cheat Sheet with life-saving keyboards shortcuts.

 - What Were the Best Selling WordPress Themes in 2019? (we asked 47 leading WordPress theme companies) - December 30, 2019